Sam9875/Egocentric-VIsion-/README.md

-# Egocentric-VIsion-Natural Language Queries in Egocentric Videos (Ego4D NLQ)
+# Natural Language Queries in Egocentric Videos (Ego4D NLQ)
 This project focuses on answering natural language queries from egocentric videos, leveraging the Ego4D dataset and the VSLNet architecture.
 It supports both baseline training and extended methods such as using LLMs or VLMs for improved performance.

 ## Project Structure

 main.py — Core training and evaluation pipeline.